 Examples of successfully outsourced embedded software projects

 Outsourcing of embedded software projects offers a number of benefits such as access to the best specialists, better project scalability, and a more predictable bottom line.
 N-iX is a well-established Ukrainian software development company that has been providing IT outsourcing services since 2002.
-We have over 900 developers with experience in a wide range of industries and technologies.
+We have over 900 IT professionals with experience in a wide range of industries and technologies.

 The development of embedded software solutions is one of our key services.
 N-iX engineers have a proven track record of successfully delivered embedded software projects.
 Here come our 3 recent success stories that illustrate the benefits of cooperation with offshore embedded software engineers.

-#1 Weinmann Emergency has partnered with N-iX to extend its in-house team with embedded engineers who have healthcare domain expertise.
+#1 Weinmann Emergency partnered with N-iX to extend its in-house team with embedded engineers who have healthcare domain expertise.
 Weinmann Emergency is a Germany-based company that develops mobile medical devices for emergency vehicles, helicopters, and airplanes.
 N-iX engineers have been collaborating with the IT department of Weinmann Emergency on MEDUCORE Standard², a defibrillator with monitoring functions.
 We have been working on embedded Linux firmware development with C++.

 The device has an intuitive user interface and loads the necessary presettings, depending on the age of the patient (infants, children, adults).
 It allows medical professionals to easily switch between AED and manual modes.
 Also, it measures the SpO2 level and non-invasive blood pressure (NIBP) of the patient.